Back in the day

-An interesting aspect of Universal Horror for film geeks is that it represents some of the earliest attempts at shared movie universes
+An interesting aspect of Universal Horror for film geeks is that it represents one of the earliest attempts at a shared movie universe

 .
 Through sequels, its Dracula, Frankenstein, and Wolf Man movies were established as sharing a (somewhat loose) continuity, effectively creating

 were also added to this shared universe.
 In later uses for homage and satire, these five "classic" Universal Monsters became somewhat inseparable, and were also frequently featured with the Creature from the Black Lagoon; while "Gill Man" was never established as having any canonical ties to the othersnote